Wimmics/gen2kgbot/README.md

 It can be used as a baseline for the construction of a SPARQL query.

 ### Scenario 3
-Ask the language model to translayte the user's question into a SPARQL query based on a context containing a **list of classes related to the question**.
+Ask the language model to translate the user's question into a SPARQL query based on a context containing a **list of classes related to the question**.
 These classes are selected using a **similarity search between the question and the class descriptions**.

 This involves a preprocessing step where a **textual description of the classes** used in the KG is generated, and **text embeddings** of the descriptions are computed.